jamesdank/Wipe.Drive/README.md

+⚠️ DANGER: This permanently destroys data.
+Run from a live USB or another machine.
+Do NOT run on a mounted device.
+Double-check the target drive.

-🧹 Wipe Drive — Secure Disk Erasure Utility
+🧹 Wipe Drive — Secure Disk Erasure Utility</br>

 <b>Description:</b></br>
 wipe-drive.sh is a Linux-based interactive utility for securely erasing storage devices before disposal, resale, or OS reinstallation.